ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-08-14-Obsidian-homepage.markdown

   - Obsidian
 ---
 ### How to DIY your Obsidian homepage from scratch?
 Obsidian **Homepage** plugin enables to open a specified note as a **homepage** upon launching Obsidian.
 As for me, a good homepage works as a **dashboard** and facilitate my workflow.
 I searched online for the template I want, but I failed to find the one that suits me.
 So I wonder, why not DIY my own version from scratch?
-Here is my version of Obsidian homepage.
+Here is my version of Obsidian homepage, you can also see [my GitHub repository](https://github.com/Ghost04718/Obsidian-Homepage).

 #### Screenshots
 ![screenshot](/images/obsidian-homepage-dark.png)
----

 ![screenshot](/images/obsidian-homepage-light.png)

 #### Key Features